mossgreen/mossgreen.github.io/_posts/2018-04-08-Spring-Data-JPA-Basic.md

 ### 2.4 physical annotations

+1. `@Table`
+    - default table name is the entity class name.
+    - name element: `@Table(name="EMP")`
+    - database **schema or catalog**
+2. Column Mappings
+    - The `@Basic` annotation can be thought of as a logical indication that a given attribute is persistent.
+    - A number of annotation elements can be specified as part of @Column, but most of them apply only to schema generation.
+    - name element is used when the default column name is not appropriate.
+    -` @Column` can be used with `@Id` mappings.
-1. `@JoinTable` annotation is a physical annotation and must be defined on the owning side of the relationship
+3. `@JoinTable` annotation is a physical annotation and must be defined on the owning side of the relationship.

+    Read-Only Mappings using `@Column` and `@JoinColumn` annotations
+    1. options to set individual mappings to be read-only using the insertable and updatable elements of the @Column and @JoinColumn annotations
+    2. default to true
+    3. set to false if we want to ensure that the provider will not insert or update information in the table in response to changes in the entity instance
+    4. Even though all of these mappings are not updatable, the entity as a whole could still be deleted.

 ### 2.5 Building the Domain Model